 St. Johns technique and/or has a comprehensive knowledge of muscle

 imbalances relating to back pain.

 With that said the benefits are as follows.
-The root cause
+The root cause will

-to expect when you see a massage therapist.
+you see a massage therapist.

 All massage sessions are one on one allowing you the opportunity